 So far of the British hosts of Saturday Night Live, Eric Idle is the only one that I'm 100% on board as far as his style of humor goes.
 In past reviews, I've pointed out that even the hosts highlight the divide between American and British humor.
-One of the things that I also forget is that there is a further divide within the British comedy genre.
+One of the things that I also forget is that there is a further division within the British comedy genre.

 First, there's the silly stuff like Benny Hill and a bulk of Monty Python.
 Next is the style that satires the sophisticated class with humor mixed in amongst people who you'd expect to do nothing that wasn't considered to be proper.
 I think the disconnect comes from the British sophisticates still holding on to a style that is straight out of classic literature when our ruling elites feel much more modern.

 It's this difference in cultural style that used to make me unsure what time period we are supposed to be in.
 Twice in this episode, we were introduced to Michael Palin in a smoking jacket and tie while hanging out in a fancy study/library.
 In one case it was supposed to be modern times while the other was a Sherlock Holmes sketch.
 Of course, knowing of Sherlock Holmes made it easy to date that sketch but I'd have no idea what time period the first sketch was in if it wasn't for the modern references.

 Though I was a little let down that Palin didn't tap into the silly side of British humor as much as Idle did, I'd still say it was a pretty average episode.
 Especially considering it's near the end of the second half slump and may even be the turning point to the end of the season winding down.